Galvanized Steel Vs Stainless Steel Wire Rope

-- coated in zinc for enhanced protection against rust and corrosion;
+- Boated in zinc for enhanced protection against rust and corrosion;

-- can be used in various application as an alternative to stainless steel; and
+- Can be used in various applications as an alternative to stainless steel; and

-- wire ropes available in steel core or fibre core.
+- Wire ropes are available in steel core or fibre core.

 Benefits of Stainless-Steel Wire Rope